Catcall (novel)

-Catcall is a children's novel by Linda Newbery, published in 2006.
+Catcall is a 2006 children's novel by Linda Newbery.
 It won the Nestlé Children's Book Prize Silver Award.

 Plot

 The story focuses on a young boy named Josh, whose family goes through a dramatic upheaval.
 There is a new stepdad and a new baby sister.

 Josh's younger brother Jamie takes this badly and soon develops an obsession with wild cats and a refusal to speak.
 Josh uses all his skills, and a cat scrapbook, to help his family heal.